HimanshuSalunke/HimanshuSalunke/README.md

 - 🌱 I’m currently pursuing a Bachelor in Data Science, in my final year.**

-- 👨‍💻 All of my projects are available at [https://github.com/HRS0221?tab=repositories](https://github.com/HRS0221?tab=repositories)
+- 👨‍💻 All of my projects are available Here <a class="libutton" href="https://github.com/HRS0221?tab=repositories" target="_blank">Click to Have a look</a>

 - 📝 I Monthly write articles on The Minimalist Life <a class="libutton" href="https://www.linkedin.com/build-relation/newsletter-follow?entityUrn=7085106786910769152" target="_blank">Subscribe on LinkedIn</a>